-ITU is promoting the DTTB transition and has developed frequency plans for digital terrestrial broadcasting (GE 06 Plans) for Region 1 and Iran, which should be implemented by 17 June 2015, with the exception of some developing countries for which the transition period will end on 17 June 2020.
-We are also in the process of assisting developing countries and least developed countries (LDCs) in the smooth transition from analogue to digital broadcasting through the development of several projects and I hope that this updated version of the Guidelines will help continue to support the work on defining country specific roadmaps for the transition that will benefit consumers, and both the public and private sectors.
+Considering the advantages of digital broadcasting ITU has undertaken several activities towards promoting the transition from analogue to digital broadcasting.
+ITU has developed frequency plans for digital terrestrial broadcasting (GE 06 Plans) for Region 1 and Iran, which should be implemented by 17 June 2015, with the exception of some developing countries for which the transition period will end on 17 June 2020.
+ITU is also in the process of assisting developing countries and Least Developed Countries (LDCs) in the smooth transition from analogue to digital broadcasting through development of several projects.